Starting a Business

 Step 3: Get Your Business License

-Visit the Revenue Department to complete your Non-Residential Business License application and the Supplement.
-Don't forget to provide your public business phone number, website, and social media links!
+Once Step 2 is complete, visit the Revenue Department to complete your Non-Residential Business License application and Supplement.
+Need to find your NAICS code?
+Don't forget to provide your public business phone number, website, and social media links so we can help you market your business!
 The Economic Development Department will assist you in promoting your business by 'Liking' your social media links and sharing your events and promotions.
 We will also list your business on our Find More Madison website!

 About one month after you obtain your business license, the Planning Director will send you a Welcome!
 Letter.
 In this letter, there will be Find More Madison window stickers for your business entries.
 If you need additional stickers, just pick them up when you get your business license!